Fiction, Poetry and History From AAPI Authors

 By Cathy Park Hong

 A collection of sharp, powerful, personal essays, Minor Feelings takes a hard look at poet Cathy Park Hong's “minor feelings” about race, identity and the world at large — all of which are not “minor” at all.
-Published last year, just as COVID-19 began to spark anti-Asian rhetoric, Hong's writing articulates the many conflicting emotions felt by Asian Americans, particularly in this time of heightened awareness of race and inequity.
+Published February 2020, just as COVID-19 began to spark anti-Asian rhetoric, Hong's writing articulates the many conflicting emotions felt by Asian Americans, particularly in this time of heightened awareness of race and inequity.
 “It's such an important book, especially now,” says Win.
 Lee calls Minor Feelings a “book that resonates and also helps us understand the moment we are in.”
+It was also shortlisted for the 2021 Pulitzer Prize.

 Searching for Sylvie Lee